-As the fourth leading cause of cancer death in the United States, pancreatic cancer remains one of the most deadly forms of cancer.
+As a leading cause of cancer death in the United States, pancreatic cancer remains one of the most deadly forms of cancer.

 What is Pancreatic Cancer?